Jipheens/Cosmos-Db-CRUD-operations-web-Api/README.md

-first time learning about the NoSQL databases on Azure
+first time learning about the NoSQL databases on Azure cloud platform